liebe-magi/abyss-codex-familiar/README.md

 ![logo](/img/logo_256.png)

-AbySS Codex Familiar provides custom syntax highlighting for the AbySS programming language.
+AbySS Codex Familiar is a Visual Studio Code extension that provides custom support for the [AbySS programming language](https://github.com/liebe-magi/AbySS), including syntax highlighting, code snippets, and basic code completion.

 ## Features

-- Syntax highlighting for AbySS keywords, types, constants, and operators.
+- **Syntax Highlighting**: Full support for AbySS keywords, types, constants, operators, and more.
-- Support for string literals, numeric values, and identifiers.
-- Custom folding markers using `#region` and `#endregion`.
+- **Code Snippets**: Handy snippets for common constructs like `forge`, `unveil`, `oracle`, `orbit`, and more.
+- **Code Completion**: Auto-complete support for AbySS keywords to streamline coding.
+- **Custom Folding Markers**: Utilize `// #region` and `// #endregion` to create collapsible code regions.

 ## How to Use

 1. Install the extension in Visual Studio Code.
-2. Open any `.aby` file to start using the custom syntax highlighting.
+2. Open any `.aby` file to start using the features of AbySS Codex Familiar, including syntax highlighting, snippets, and code completion.
-3. Enjoy a mystical coding experience with AbySS!
+3. Enjoy a streamlined and enhanced coding experience with AbySS!

 ## Requirements